WikiTeam/wikiteam/README.md

 ```

 <details>
-<summary>For Windows Command Prompt, enter this pip command instead, (in a batch file use %%x instead).</summary>
+<summary>For Windows Command Prompt, enter this pip command instead, (in a batch file use %%x).</summary>

 ```bash
 for %x in (dist\*.whl) do pip install --force-reinstall %x